SciML/LinearSolve.jl/docs/src/solvers/solvers.md

 like CUDA.
 Krylov.jl works with CPUs and GPUs and tends to be more efficient than other Krylov-based methods.

-Finally, a user can pass a custom function ofr the linear solve using `LinearSolveFunction()` if existing solvers are not optimal for their application.
+Finally, a user can pass a custom function for handling the linear solve using `LinearSolveFunction()` if existing solvers are not optimally suited for their application.
 The interface is detailed [here](#passing-in-a-custom-linear-solver)

 ## Full List of Methods